 D.A.R.E.
 (Drug Abuse Resistance Education)

-Program designed to teach kids about the dangers of drugs, alcohol and violence.
+The Drug Abuse Resistance Education program is designed to teach kids about the dangers of drugs, alcohol and violence.
 The D.A.R.E.
-Decision Making Model is used in the program to help make good healthy choices throughout life.
-Taught to 5th graders by Officer Hembree at Harper Elementary and Jerger Elementary.
+Decision Making Course is used to support the program in order to help participants make good, healthy choices throughout their life.
+Grades: 5.

 G.R.E.A.T.
 (Gang Resistance Education and Learning)

 The Gang Resistance Education and Learning program focuses on violence prevention and teaches students important skills to help them avoid gangs, violence, drug abuse and crime.
 Grades: 3 and 4; 6 and 7.

 The Parents Reducing Incidents of Driver Error program helps parents and their new drivers, ages 14-16, learn what they need to do during the 40 hours of supervised practice driving time which is required by Georgia Law.

 The Bullying Program teaches kids what to do if they are being bullied, how to recognize bullies and how to not be a bully themselves.

 This program is taught each year during Halloween.
 It places a focus on safety while trick or treating.

 Safe-t-Ville is a summer safety program for children ages 5-7, that consists of various safety topics such as, bike safety, fire safety, stranger danger, how/when to call 911, police officers are your friends, first aid, dog safety.